-WAU have been sponsoring a program called Adopt a Bruder for over seven years now.
-Our goal was to establish a program to ensure that each Bruder Schweigen member was / is receiving financial support while imprisoned.
-As individuals, most of us cannot afford to donate to four people each month; as a group, we can form a network with the ability to collectively provide each member with funds, seeing that no one is overlooked.
-So far we have managed to create a decent network of comrades and friends who support the Bruders, like members of FTO Sweden, Blood and Honour Scotland, The Hammerskin Nation and many individual Racialists.
-We need new sponsors on a regular basis.
+WAU have been sponsoring a program called Adopt a Brüder for over fourteen years now.
+Our goal was to establish a program to ensure that each former Brüder Schweigen member was / is receiving financial support while imprisoned.
+As individuals, most of us cannot afford to donate to four people each month; as a group, we can form a network with the ability to collectively provide each recipient with funds, seeing that no one is overlooked.
+So far we have managed to create a decent network of comrades and friends who support the former Brüders, like members of FTO Sweden, Blood and Honour Scotland, Blood and Honour Australia, The Southern Cross Hammerskns, Crew 38, NWHS, the women of WAU and many individual Racialists, but we need new sponsors on a regular basis.

 Those in America will be sending their own money orders or Western Union transfers; you do not need to trust us to handle your money, though a Paypal address will be made available for those who prefer to donate that way, proof of money sent will be provided for those that use this method of payment.
 You may remain as anonymous as you would like; all that is required is an email address or other means of checking in each month.